You’ve just passed your driving test and it’s time to hit the road on your own.

 What is Driver2020?

-Driver2020 is a research project that’s looking at different ways to make young drivers safer, more confident, and more skillful in their first year behind the wheel.
+Driver2020 is a research project.
+It looks at different ways to make young drivers safer, more confident, and more skillful in their first year behind the wheel.

-While there are no restrictions placed on new drivers, there is a safety code that can be found in Annex 8 of the Highway Code.
+While there are no restrictions placed on new drivers, there's a safety code that can be found in Annex 8 of the Highway Code.

-Don’t let passengers distract you.
-You are responsible for their safety so warn them that you need to concentrate.
+- Don’t let passengers distract you.
+You're responsible for their safety so warn them that you need to concentrate.
 If you cause an accident due to being distracted, you can't pass the blame onto your passengers.